wp-plugins/medialibrary-feeder/readme.txt

 9. Appearance of the short code

 == Changelog ==

+= 2.10 =
+Fixed a problem of Java Script for admin screen.

 = 2.9 =
 Change management screen to responsive tab menu design.